-In March of 2013, Oscar and Christian Schaps decided to buy Finca Patagonia from their uncle Julio Salinas after learning that he had put it up for sale.
-The Schaps brothers are fourth generation coffee producers in Guatemala and owners of the well-known farms Finca Los Caballitos and Finca Santa Paula, and at the time they had been considering investing in El Salvador in order to pursue new challenges and expand their portfolio of coffees.
+In March of 2013, Oscar and Christian Schaps decided to purchase Finca Patagonia from their uncle Julio Salinas after learning that the rich coffee lands were for sale The Schaps brothers are fourth generation coffee producers in Guatemala and owners of the well-known farms Finca Los Caballitos and Finca Santa Paula, and at the time they had been considering investing in El Salvador in order to pursue new challenges and expand their portfolio of coffees.
 Patagonia was a must for the Schaps brothers since this farm was their grandfather’s, and they could not bear to see it go out of the family.
-Since then, the brothers have been working this farm and hope to make a Patagonia of the past into a Specialty Coffee farm of the near future, just like their farms in Guatemala.
+Since then, the brothers have been working hard to transform Patagonia into a high-quality farm, just like their farms in Guatemala.

 El Salvador is the smallest of the Central American nations, but do not let its diminutive size fool you.
 It produces exceptional coffees to a consistently high standard.

 The history of coffee in El Salvador is inextricably linked to the development of the nation, itself.
 Introduced in the late 1880’s, coffee quickly displaced indigo as the country’s chief export, and by the 1920s, coffee accounted for 90% of all El Salvador’s exports.

 Despite its small size, the country is efficient and able to maintain high yields thanks to the dedication of producers and the ideal climates for coffee production.